willfurnass/sheffield_hpc/hpc/modules.rst

 Module Command Reference
 ------------------------
-Here is a list of the most useful module commands.
-For full details, type ``man module`` at command prompt on one of the clusters.
+Here is a list of the most useful ``module`` commands.
+For full details, type ``man module`` at the command prompt on one of the clusters.

 * ``module list`` – lists currently loaded modules
 * ``module avail`` – lists all available modules